MEET THE STAFF

 Carol is the Volunteer Coordinator for the library.
 Growing up in a large family on a small farm in Nebraska cultivated a deep affection for the outdoors, gardening, homemaking, and care of animals while the long Nebraska winters fostered the love of reading, writing, and libraries.
 Carol received a Bachelor of Science degree in Psychology from the University of Nebraska at Kearney.
 Fresh out of college, Carol began her early career as a Public Relations Coordinator at a regional medical facility.
 Her love of children, teaching, and lifetime fitness drew her to become a physical education teacher.

-For the last five years, the North Plains Public Library has captured her heart and time.
+For the last seven years, the North Plains Public Library has captured her heart and time.
 She feels blessed to work at the Library as the Volunteer Coordinator, a job she loves, working with wonderful people she enjoys, and being part of a community that truly cares!

 Carol is happily married to Scott and couldn’t be prouder of their two grown children.
 Her family shares a passion for being intentionally active and for travel adventures.